zperk13/dotfiles/README.md

 - .inputrc
 - .Xcompose

+## Font
+Multiple files assume you have [JetBrains Mono](https://www.jetbrains.com/lp/mono/) installed.
+If you don't have it, nothing will break, but I highly reccomend you either use it or another [nerd font](https://www.nerdfonts.com/) and change the configs to use your preferred nerd font.
+Here's a list of files that reference JetBrains Mono:
+- .config/kitty/kitty.conf
+- .config/i3/config
+- .config/nvim/lua/neovide.lua

 ## userChrome.css
-userChrome.css is a file for modifying Firefox's user interface. [userchrome.org](https://www.userchrome.org/) has more information about it and some of the following stuff is based on information from it.
+userChrome.css is a file for modifying [Firefox](https://www.mozilla.org/firefox/)'s user interface. [userchrome.org](https://www.userchrome.org/) has more information about it and some of the following stuff is based on information from it.

 The location userChrome.css should go to is less standard than other stuff in this repo, so it's in the .stow-local-ignore file.
 If you want to use it, you'll need to manually symlink it (you could copy it instead if you want but symlink will let us keep it in a nice spot).